IanChen83/notification-store/README.md

 mimic this function.

 - `publish(data, funcs)`:
-  this function adds data to the store and calls all funcs with a list of payload.
+  this function adds data to the store and calls all funcs with an array of payloads that have been in the store.

   - data: an object with shape `{ key, callback, duration, payload }`
   - funcs: a iterable containing all functions that will be notified.

 - `cancel(data, funcs)`:
-  this function removes data from the store and calls all funcs with a list of payload.
+  this function removes data from the store and calls all funcs with an array of payloads that have been in the store.
   - data: an object with shape `{ key, callback, duration, payload }`
   - funcs: a iterable containing all functions that will be notified.